Azure/azure-service-operator/README.md

 2. EventHub
 3. Azure SQL

-## Building and Running from Source
+## Building and Testing the Operator

 ### Prerequisites And Assumptions